 | High-income | 25 | 600 000 | 45 |

-Based on Table 1, calculate Greenland’s average annual real GDP growth rate over the period 2018–2021 (use simple arithmetic mean of the four rates, treating the negative number for 2020 as part of the calculation).
+Based on Table 1, calculate Greenland’s average annual real GDP growth rate for 2018–2021 using the arithmetic mean of the four annual rates (including the negative value for 2020).
 Show your workings.

 Using the data from Table 2 for 2020 and 2021, calculate the percentage change in total export revenue (in DKK) from Greenlandic halibut.

-Refer to Figure 1.
-Assume the price for Greenlandic halibut rises from Pw1 = 28 000 DKK per tonne to Pw2 = 30 000 DKK per tonne.
-Using the PED value of -0.6 for 2021, calculate the approximate percentage change in quantity demanded for Greenlandic halibut.
+Referring to Figure 1, assume the world price for Greenlandic halibut rises from DKK per tonne to DKK per tonne.
+Using the PED value of for 2021 from Table 2, calculate the approximate percentage change in quantity demanded for Greenlandic halibut.

 Define the term “progressive tax.”

-Using a Keynesian multiplier diagram (AD/AS with an upward sloping AS), explain how an increase in government spending (funded partly by Danish block grants) could affect Greenland’s real GDP in the short run.
+Draw a Keynesian AD/AS diagram (with an upward sloping AS curve) and explain how an increase in government spending (funded partly by Danish block grants) could affect Greenland’s real GDP in the short run.

 Using Table 3, calculate the total income tax paid by the low-income group in Greenland in 2021.
-Assume the group consists of 25% of the 56 000 population and that everyone earns the average income stated.
+Assume of the population and that each earns the stated average income.
 Show your workings.

 Using information from the text and Tables 1 and 3, explain two reasons why persistent inequality (as indicated by the Gini coefficient and tax data) could be harmful to Greenland’s long-term economic growth.